kitesi/music/README.md

 This is a simple command line tool to help with music-related tasks.
 This is **not** a music player.
 It does not provide a TUI or GUI, and it uses VLC internally.
-I am usually a fan of command line tools, and there are some available for music, such as ncmpcpp or cmus, but they do not meet my needs.
+There are some command line tools available for music, such as ncmpcpp or cmus, but they do not allow you to launch music before you get into the TUI.
-I like to start up my music as quickly and precisely as possible, and I have created a querying system to do so.
-Unfortunately ncmpcpp and cmus do not allow you to preload music before you open the program.
 Here are the main features:

 1. Querying music quickly and playing it (on vlc)
 2. Setting up a watch server to watch for playing music, and scrobbling it to [lastfm](https://www.last.fm/)